Towards Unsupervised Domain Adaptation via Domain-Transformer: Experiments

 The results of Office-Home are shown in Table~\ref{tab:results-home}.
-There are more object classes in Office-Home than other datasets, which brings larger challenge to UDA methods.
-On the one hand, DANN learns domain-invariant features in the adversarial training mechanism, and its mean accuracy is 56.3\%.
-CDAN+E extends DANN by introducing label information into the adversarial training process and improves mean accuracy to 65.8\%.
-On the other hand, KGOT exploits OT in kernel space and then obtains its average accuracy 54.7\%, while DeepJDOT and ETD achieve mean accuracies of 64.3\% and 67.3\%, respectively.
-These results empirically demonstrate that discriminative features are vital for enhancing the classification performance on datasets with large-scale classes.
-Our DoTNet improves the performance on most transfer tasks and achieves the highest average accuracy 69.3\%.
-Note that the accuracy of DoTNet is 1.7\% higher than that of DSAN, which reduces the domain discrepancy in a class-wise manner.
-Though CKB explicitly characterizes the class-conditional distribution discrepancy, its accuracy is lower than that of DoTNet by 0.8\%.
-The superiority of DoTNet over these methods can be attributed to empirical results that utilization of the pseudo-labels increases prediction uncertainty for classification methods.
-Technically, our DoTNet models sample correspondence and projects source samples into the target domain via the domain-level attention, and then it enhances the intra-class compactness and inter-class separability via local structure regularization.
-This new method learns transferable features without suffering from the additional risk brought by pseudo-labels.
+Office-Home is a challenging dataset since it has 65 classes.
+CDAN+E extends DANN by introducing label information into the adversarial training process and improves the mean accuracy to 65.8\%.
+Besides, DeepJDOT, RWOT, and ETD outperform KGOT, which demonstrates that discriminative features are vital for enhancing the classification performance on datasets with many classes.
+Note that the accuracy of DoT is 1.7\% higher than that of DSAN, which reduces the domain discrepancy in a class-wise manner.
+Though BuresNet explicitly characterizes the class-conditional distribution discrepancy in the kernel space, its accuracy is lower than that of DoT by 0.8\%.
+The mean accuracy of CDAN+SDAT is 0.2\% higher than DoT due to the improved adversarial training.
+The superiority of DoT over the remaining methods can be attributed to the exploration of locality consistency.
+Besides, unlike most methods, DoT learns transferable and discriminative features without employing pseudo-labels.